Oats, berries, and nuts baked in a spiced custard makes you rise, shine and smile!

 - 2 cups berries, divided (I used frozen blueberries, strawberries, raspberries)

 Heat oven to 325°F.

 Lightly spray a 1-quart or 8 x 8-inch baking dish with cooking spray.
 Sprinkle 1 cup fruit in bottom.

-In a small bowl combine oats, nuts, brown sugar, cinnamon, cardamom, and salt.
+In a small bowl combine oats, nuts, flax seeds, cinnamon, cardamom, and salt.
 Spoon over the fruit in baking dish.

-Combine milk, egg, yogurt, honey, and butter.
-Stir to blend thoroughly.
+Combine milk, egg, cottage cheese, honey, and butter in a blender.
+Blend thoroughly.
 Pour liquid ingredients over oatmeal.
 Sprinkle remaining 1 cup fruit over milk mixture.